uyuni-project/uyuni-rfc/accepted/00000-snap-package-support.md

 Two technical approaches are considered for enabling offline Snap package support in Uyuni:

 Approach 1: Mock API Simulation
 Simulates key Snap Store API endpoints (e.g., /v2/snaps/refresh, /v2/assertions/*) and serves locally cached assertion files and .snap binaries.
-This avoids Canonical registration and custom CA setup, allowing Uyuni to act as a fake Snap Store.
+This avoids Canonical registration and custom CA setup, allowing Uyuni to act as a Snap Store.
 While simpler to implement, this method is fundamentally hacky and may break if snapd behavior changes.

 Approach 2: Snap Store Proxy with Custom CA
 Deploys a local Snap Store Proxy instance and replaces Canonical’s signing chain with a custom Uyuni-owned CA. This requires setting up a certificate infrastructure, generating assertions signed by the custom CA, and distributing trust anchors to clients.
 Although closer to official enterprise usage, building and maintaining the entire CA trust chain is complex and time-consuming.